Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 An **ice cap** - a **dome-shaped mass of glacial ice** usually situated on a highland area and also covers >50,000km^2^.

-Valley glaciers usually occur in high altitude locations, with high relief, and have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.
+Valley glaciers usually occur in high altitude locations, with high relief, have fast rates of flow at 20–200m/year (mostly warm-based) and have distinct areas of ablation and accumulation, descending from mountains.

 Ice sheets, however, are large masses of snow and ice defined by being greater than 50,000 km² and are usually in locations of high/low latitude and have slow rates of movement and only around 5m/year (mostly cold-based).
 The base of the glacier is frozen to the bedrock and has a little precipitation but also lower temperatures so ablation levels are lower too.